rikovmike/YetAnotherDemakeShader/README.md

 Works on any type of project - both 2D and 3D.
 It can be configured on ready-made projects and templates.

 ![alt text](https://rikovmike.ru/upload/_temp/shader_CGA_test6.gif)

+## Demo

+Get the `*.unitypackage` from releases and import it into yuor project.
+Check `demo scene` from imported package for basic rendering setup.
+Get fun!